 In 2012 I composed ‘The Winter it is Past’ for solo piano, for Joanne Polk, Manhattan School of Music, New York.
 This work premiered in both New York and Canberra in 2012 via video conferencing.

-Another highlight was being awarded an ACT Creative Arts Fellowship that allowed me time to compose a set of sacred choral works that were performed and recorded by the wonderful voices of Trinity Choir, Melbourne.
-A big thanks to Michael Leighton Jones and Phillip Nicholls for their support.
-My Nunc Dimittis was played at my father’s funeral and has always been a
+In 2009 I was awarded an ACT Creative Arts Fellowship that allowed me time to compose a set of sacred choral works that were performed and recorded by the wonderful voices of Trinity Choir, Melbourne.

-Working with the talented Halcyon ensemble in Sydney was also a fantastic experience.
-I set poet Kevin Hart’s evocative Wimmera poems for the ensemble Halcyon.
-It was such an inspiring experience working with such great musicians as we fine-tuned this compositional cycle. the Wimmera Song Cycle was performed at Carriage Works in Sydney some years ago and composer Ross Edwards came up
+It also enabled me to work with the talented Halcyon ensemble in Sydney on a setting of the poet, Kevin Hart’s, evocative Wimmera poems.
+It was an inspiring experience working with such great musicians as we fine-tuned this compositional cycle.

 I have always enjoyed crossing boundaries and my project, ‘Circadian Rhythm’, commissioned by Research School of the Humanities for the event ‘Fusion’ held at ANU gave me the opportunity to work with a string quartet, a choreographer, a dance troupe and a DJ.
 I composed the music for a thirty-minute ballet choreographed by Solon Ulbrich (Adelaide) danced by Quantum Leap (Australian Choreographic Centre) performed by students and staff from School of Music, ANU, in 2005.